Empower parents and families

 Today, the public school reality is light-years distant from that older common school project.
 The danger signs began appearing decades ago.
 Formative figures such as philosopher John Dewey, a signer of the Humanist Manifesto, saw the common schools as a way of separating children from the “religious prejudices” of their parents.
 But local control was a fortress of protection for many public school systems and lasted for a very long time.
 It lasted until it didn’t.

 Three massive forces reshaped the public schools over the last five decades.
-First, the teacher education programs in most states came under the influence of progressivist and humanist conceptions of education.
+First, the teacher education programs at most state colleges and universities came under the influence of progressivist and humanist conceptions of education.
 Second, the system of local control gave way to increased centralization and bureaucratic control, with the most threatening controls coming from the newly energized federal government.
 The third development was the rise of the teachers unions as they consolidated control over system after system.
 The teachers unions are driven by a radical political and ideological agenda that propels the entire public school system.
 If you doubt that, just take a look at the positions taken on social and moral issues over recent decades.
 Look at the control the teachers unions exercise over the Democratic Party.
 Look at the state legislators who cower in fear when the teachers unions threaten.
 Look at the massive influence of the liberal schools of education matched to the power of the political machines and the powers of government coercion.

 Then take a good honest look at the worldview taught by and inculcated in public schools.
 While most of these trends started in progressivist school systems and were limited in their effect, those same progressivist ideas and concepts of education are now being forced even upon rural school systems in the American heartland.
 Even as some schools and county systems bravely fight against these trends, the progressivist public school establishment will win.
 They will not be satisfied until the revolution reaches your local school and defines the new reality.